ShawnClake/374Animals/README.md

 * Adding x number of animals and y number of vegetation
 * Adding a UI
 * A log of daily events
+* Added a count of alive and dead animals
+* Added the ability to choose what to spawn

 ## Upcoming Features ##
-* Organism class
-* Cleanup, Documentation, Optomizations
+* Done

 ## Planned Features ##
-* ?
+* Done

 ## Planned supported devices ##
 * Java supported platforms